-April 2019 marks the launch of Validation Institute’s Certified Health Value Professional (CHVP) training program.
-As we’ve been rolling out CHVP as a concept across the country at various HR summits and even during our own webinar, it’s become crystal clear that there is a gap in expected health outcomes and healthcare spend, and health value professional training is a necessary solution to navigating a complex healthcare market.
+As we’ve been rolling out Validation Institute’s Certified Health Value Professional (CHVP) health benefits training program across the country, it’s become crystal clear that there is a gap in expected health outcomes and healthcare spend, and health value measurement training is a necessary solution to navigating a complex healthcare market.

 The feedback about the training program design has been overwhelming positive, particularly when it comes to addressing these five major concerns of HR/benefits personnel: